DioxusLabs/dioxus/docs/router/src/features/failures/external.md

 happened.

 ## Failure handling
-When the router encounters an external navigation it cannot fullfil, it changes the path to `/` and shows some fallback content.
+When the router encounters an external navigation it cannot fulfill, it changes the path to `/` and shows some fallback content.

 > You can detect if the router is in the external navigation failure handling